UK interest rate freeze ends run of 14 straight increases

 But it is a tricky balancing act, as raising rates too aggressively could cause people to cut back on their household spending which could see firms struggle for survival and economic growth slow.

-In minutes from its latest meeting, the Bank's Monetary Policy Committee (MPC) - which sets rates - said that since June, inflation had fallen much faster than expected, dropping to 6.7% in August.
+In minutes from its latest meeting, the MPC said that since June, inflation had fallen much faster than expected, dropping to 6.7% in August.

-At the same time, it said there were "increasing signs" that higher rates were starting to hurt the UK economy.

-Unemployment was inching up, it said, and overall economic growth was "weaker than expected".
+But it also said that unemployment was inching up and overall economic growth was "weaker than expected".

 For these reasons the MPC said it had kept rates on hold.
 But it added that rates would need to remain "sufficiently restrictive for sufficiently long" to get inflation back down to the Bank's 2% target.
 It is not expected reach this rate until 2025.